John Scott: Architect

 In the Futuna you can only marvel at the complexity of the initial idea and the elegance of the solutions to the problems that arose in realising this idea.
 But not only that, it is also full of wonderful details, the ideas and artwork of others, and the love of the brothers who built it.

-The Friends of Futuna Charitable Trust has recently purchased the chapel.
-The Futuna Trust site tells you how you can help the effort to conserve this vital piece of New Zeland's architectural history.
+The Friends of Futuna Charitable Trust has since purchased the chapel.
+The Futuna Trust site tells you how you can help the effort to conserve this vital piece of New Zealand's architectural history.

 Futuna Location Map